New Docs Confirm Billionaire Was Subject of Child Porn Probe

 Early Wednesday, the court released 285 pages of legal briefs and documents, which repeatedly identified Sanford by name.

-Jackley has previously said, “Although we know very little about any state or federal inquiry relating to Mr. Sanford, we do know those authorities responsible for investigating allegations obviously did not find information or evidence that supported or resulted in any criminal charges.”
+In a statement, Sanford's lawyer, former South Dakota Attorney General Marty Jackley, said, “an investigation involving search warrants began in December of 2019, and it was thorough in that it included five search warrants...
+The ultimate fact remains that the investigating authorities have not found information to support criminal charges.”

-The legal probe threatens to deal a massive reputational blow to Sanford, who was previously regarded as a major philanthropist, both in South Dakota and nationally.
+The legal probe has threatened to deal a massive reputational blow to Sanford, who was previously regarded as a major philanthropist, both in South Dakota and nationally.

 In 2007, when he was worth an estimated $2.8 billion, he famously declared that he wanted “to die broke” by giving away all of his money.
 He has since doled out hundreds of millions of dollars to philanthropic causes—much of it to his namesake healthcare system, Sanford Health—but has nonetheless grown richer.
 Forbes pegs his current net worth at $3.4 billion.